vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-overrides.md

 Sadly, packages just don't stay where they're put. {ref}`seed-management` details how packages get chosen for the `main` component, the various meta packages and presence on the CD.
-What it doesn't point out is that packages which fall out of the seeding process are destined for the `universe` component.
+What it doesn't point out is that packages that fall out of the seeding process are destined for the `universe` component.

 Every 30 minutes or so, the difference between what the seeds expect to be true and what the archive actually believes is evaluated by the